-Any absorption/scattering between the squeezed state generator and detection reduces the level of squeezing.
-Starting with a suitable source of squeezed light, Table 10 presents a comprehensive list of potential loss sources along with levels required to observe 6 dB, 10 dB and 15 dB of quantum noise reduction.
+Any absorption/scattering between the squeezing resonator and detection reduces the level of squeezing.
+Starting with a suitable source of squeezed light, Table 11 presents a comprehensive list of potential loss sources along with levels required to observe 6 dB, 10 dB and 15 dB of quantum noise reduction.
 The final column of the table presents the numbers achieved during the H1 squeezing test.
-The numbers are presented in terms of efficiencies (= (1 - minus) loss as a percentage).
-A filter cavity (see section 4.6.1) is needed to achieve broadband quantum noise suppression or to at least reduce the squeezing ellipse to a coherent state at frequencies where shot noise does not dominate.
+The numbers are presented in terms of efficiencies (1 - loss).
+A filter cavity (see section 4.4.1) is needed to achieve broadband quantum noise suppression or to at least reduce the squeezing ellipse to a coherent state at frequencies where shot noise does not dominate.